apmoore499/scraping_GSSL_groupdiy/README.md

 Many thanks go to Jakob Gyraf & the community at GroupDIY for this wonderful GSSL compressor!

+**Motivation**

-Motivation: like many threads on GroupDIY, the help thread is many pages long and very hard to search effectively.
+Like many threads on GroupDIY, the [GSSL help thread](https://groupdiy.com/threads/gssl-help-thread.47/) is many (433) pages long and very hard to search effectively.

 So, to solve this problem:
 1. This code will collate all the comments from the forum and put them into ```.csv``` file.
 2. Then you can use microsoft excel or google sheets or whatever to filter the message column and search for keywords if you want, like for example: